how many days in Prague guide for first timers

 Best Activities In Prague

-After, use the other 2 days for these activities I list below:
+After, use the third day for these activities I list below:

 Vltava River Cruise